sidfi/sidfi/README.md

 # SIDfi

-SIDfi is single-board self-contained SID file player.
+SIDfi is a single-board self-contained SID file player.
 SIDfi requires the original MOS 6581 chip or a pin-compatible replacement such as [ARMSID](https://www.nobomi.cz/8bit/armsid/index_en.php).
 SIDfi plays tune files such as [High Voltage SID Collection](https://hvsc.c64.org/) from a FAT-formatted memory card and displays current tune information on a small LCD screen.
 Buttons on the LCD screen can be used to control the playback.

 ## Design